Often, when a program is run and the browser becomes unresponsive and crashes, this means that your student's program contains an infinite loop.

 Debugging Infinite Loops

-The best first step for debugging an infinite loop is to comment out different sections or lines of code, then running the program to see where the infinite loop is occurring.
+The best first step for debugging an infinite loop is to comment out different sections or lines of code.
+Next, run the program again to see where the infinite loop is occurring.
 Start by testing any sections that contain for or while loops, then if/else statements, then other blocks of code.

-Once the program runs successfully, you know that your infinite loop is in the commented section of code.
+Once the program runs successfully, you know that your infinite loop is in the commented-out section of the code.
 Check the code carefully to make sure that it contains a condition that will cause the loop to stop.
 For example:

 Each time students make a change to their code, running the code again will show whether they have successfully debugged the loop!